 Category

-Introduction: Papua New Guinean Cuisine
+Introduction: Discovering the Best of Papua New Guinean Cuisine

 Papua New Guinea (PNG) is a country in the southwestern Pacific Ocean that boasts an incredibly diverse and unique culinary scene.
 Traditional PNG dishes are typically centered around fresh, locally-sourced ingredients like fish, fruits, and vegetables.
 Some of the most popular dishes include taro, kokoda, mumu, and sago pudding.
 Each dish has its own distinct flavor profile, making PNG cuisine a must-try for foodies looking to explore something new.